 How much water do you give a desert rose?
 How often do you water desert roses?
 What's the temperature range for desert roses?
 When we're growing desert roses from seeds, these are the frequently asked questions.
 If you're wondering the same thing, then let's find out together.

 We'll go through this process from baby seeds to grown-up desert roses plants to see how much sunlight and water they need in this timeline below:

 If you get adenium seeds, try soaking them in water for 24 hours to compensate for moisture loss during shipping & increase germination rate.

-When you first get the seeds, you can soak them in water for 24 hours to increase germination rate.
-For the first 7-10 days, try to keep your growing medium moist.
+For the first 7-10 days, keep your growing medium moist & not soggy.
 At this point, we don't bring them out to full sun yet.
-Semi-sunlight (semi-shade) for about 2-4 hours a day is good.
+Semi-sunlight (semi-shade) for about 2-4 hours a day is good for the babies.

 After about 5 days, you will see a curvy green stem sprouting up.
-It's very cute.
+It's adorable!
 We try to keep the moisture high so they can easily crack out from their shells.